 If a service provider offers the exchange services directly (i.e., acts as an exchanging counterparty to its clients), this activity qualifies as money exchange under the AMLO.
-For these services, a de minimis threshold of 5,000 Swiss francs applies, and transactions below this threshold are exempted from KYC or identification obligations under the AMLA.16
+For these services, a de minimis threshold of 1,000 Swiss francs applies if the exchange operations involve cryptocurrencies, and transactions below this threshold are exempted from KYC or identification obligations under the AMLA.14

 iv Storage services

 A storage services provider qualifies as a financial intermediary if it has the power to dispose of the private keys of the stored tokens (custodian wallets).
 Further, this activity could trigger a banking licence requirement (see Section IV).

 In August 2021, the DLT Act will introduce a new licence category for trading platforms where DLT rights qualifying as securities (see Section II.vi) are traded.
 The legislature thereby departs from its principle of a technology-neutral regulation to remove the barriers that were preventing the establishment of trading venues to trade tokens qualifying as securities in Switzerland (at least for as long as such DLT securities were not structured as book-entry securities).
 Under the former licensing options, trading venues could not integrate post-trading activities into the trading platform.
 In addition, separate central counterparties and central securities depositories were required for the clearing and settlement of transactions.
 As regards transactions on distributed ledgers, post-trading activities of this kind are typically executed simultaneously with a transaction through registration of the relevant transaction on the distributed ledger without the involvement of additional intermediaries handling the clearing or settlement.
 In addition, the trading venues were not permitted to provide direct access to retail clients.